lijingcheng/FMDBHelper/README.md

 return @{ @"dept": [Dept class] };
 }

-// If the property type is a NSArray<...>, and property type is a custom class, you need to overwrite this method.
+// If the property type is a NSArray<...>, and the property type is a custom class, you need to overwrite this method.
 - (NSDictionary *)genericForArray {
 return @{ @"dogs": [Dog class] };
 }